-- Personal injury: Anyone who is injured by faulty equipment can sue for a personal injury on gym equipment.
-Whoever is responsible for your injuries can be held liable.
+- Personal injury: Anyone injured by faulty equipment can sue for a personal injury on gym equipment.
+Whoever is responsible for your injuries and failed to repair gym equipment and led to your injuries can be held liable.

 - Product liability: When machinery with manufacturing flaws or bad designs produces accidents, the maker may be held liable.
 Failure to provide instructions for safe installation and use is also a big flaw on the manufacturer’s part, as it is the manufacturer’s obligation to ensure the quality of the goods they produce and promote.
 The individual or company in charge of equipment maintenance may also be held liable.

-Listen to what the Shouse Law Group has to tell on exercise equipment in gym injuries and lawsuits.
+Listen to what the Shouse Law Group has to say on exercise equipment in gym injuries and lawsuits.

 Damages claimed for Gym injury:

 Like other personal injury claims, gym mishaps also cover pain and suffering, lost wages, loss of earning capacity, past and present medical expenses, future medical expenses, disfigurement and scarring, emotional distress, and punitive damages (in some cases) In case of losing your dear one to gym injury, the surviving family or spouse can claim a wrongful death claim.
-The damages include burial charges, loss of consortium, and loss of earnings calculated based on the earning capacity if the victim was alive.
+The gym accident compensation damages include burial charges, loss of consortium, and loss of earnings calculated based on the earning capacity of the victim if alive.